OpenNebula/docs/source/management_and_operations/host_cluster_management/numa.rst

    CONTEXT = [ NETWORK="YES", SSH_PUBLIC_KEY="$USER[SSH_PUBLIC_KEY]" ]

-The VM is deployed in a hypervisor with the following characteristics, 1 node, 8 CPUs and 4 cores:
+The VM is deployed in a hypervisor with the following characteristics, one node, eight CPUs and four cores:

 .. code::